 For heat cramps or heat exhaustion: Get the person to a cooler place and have him or her rest in a comfortable position.
 If the person is fully awake and alert, have him/her sip on a half glass of cool water every 15 minutes.
 Remove or loosen tight clothing and apply cool, wet cloths such as towels or wet sheets.
 Call 9-1-1 or the local emergency number if the person refuses water, vomits or loses consciousness.

 For heat stroke: Heat stroke is a life-threatening situation.
-Call 9-1-1.
+Call 911.
 Move the person to a cooler place.
 Quickly cool the body.
 Wrap wet sheets around the body and fan it.
-If you have ice packs, wrap them in a cloth and place them on the victim’s writs and ankles, in the armpits and on the neck to cool the large blood vessels.
+If you have ice packs, wrap them in a cloth and place them on the victim’s wrists and ankles, in the armpits and on the neck to cool the large blood vessels.
 Watch for signals of breathing problems and make sure the airway is clear.
 Keep the person lying down.

 Heat cramps: Heat cramps are muscular pains and spasms due to heavy exertion.
 They usually involve the abdominal muscles or the legs.
 It is generally thought that the loss of water and salt from heavy sweating causes the cramps.